sysgears/webpack-virtual-modules/README.md

 ## More Examples

+  - [Swagger and JSDoc Example with Webpack 5]
+  - [Swagger and JSDoc Example with Webpack 4]
   - [Swagger and JSDoc Example with Webpack 3]
-  - [Swagger and JSDoc Example with Webpack 4]

 ## API Reference